Steps for Completing a College Application:

 If your application will require a recommendation or comments from your counselor, you should provide her with a copy of your Activity Resume and schedule a meeting with her to discuss further details.

-(Only Required for Some Colleges)
+Letters of Recommendation (Only Required for Some Colleges)

 If you will require letters from teachers, you should request in person, face-to-face.
 Please provide the teacher with a copy of your activity resume as well as deadlines.
 Please request letters at least 2-3 weeks prior to the application deadline.
 If you are using the Common Application, this must also be requested to the teacher through Naviance as the teacher will upload your recommendation to the Naviance program.
 These letters are considered confidential, so the counselor cannot show them to you.